SteveOv/platodebs/README.md

 quality_bitmask = "hardest"
 ```
 For each target, where an analysis summary is found, the following is carried out:
-1. The analysis summary is parsed for eclipse timing and duration data
+1. The analysis summary is parsed for period, eclipse timing and eclipse duration data
 2. For each fits/sector for the target
     1. the lightcurve is loaded and the `flux_column` is normalized
     2. an eclipse mask is created based from the timings in the analysis results
-    3. a flattened copy of the lightcurve is made, using the mask
+    3. a flattened copy of the lightcurve is made, using the eclipse mask
         - See [Lightkurve: flatten()](http://docs.lightkurve.org/reference/api/lightkurve.LightCurve.flatten.html)
     4. the flattened lightcurve is subtracted from the normalized one to find the residual variability
     5. **TODO**: a variability metric is calculated